m0nk3h/asusctltray-alt/README.md

 This project depends on `AppIndicator3`.
 Refer to your distro's documentation/software repositories to install it (both the runtime and development files are needed).

 ### Manual install
-Running the script `install.sh` as root will install `asusctltray` to `/usr/local/bin`, the icon to `/usr/share/pixmaps` and the `asusctl.desktop` to `/usr/share/applications`.
+Running the script `install.sh` as root will install `asusctltray` and `asusgetmode` to `/usr/local/bin`, the icon to `/usr/share/pixmaps` and the `asusctl.desktop` to `/usr/share/applications`.
 This makes the tray icon available in application menus.

 ### Note for GNOME 40+ users
 GNOME dropped support for `appindicator`/tray icons (see [blog post](https://blogs.gnome.org/aday/2017/08/31/status-icons-and-gnome/) and [Status of Status Icons in GNOME Shell](https://discourse.gnome.org/t/status-of-status-icon-in-gnome-shell/6441)).